mklemm/jaxb-format-plugin/README.md

 - Add jaxb-format-plugin.jar to the classpath of the XJC.
 See below on examples about how to do that with Maven.
 - Enable extension processing in XJC by specifying the "-extension" command line option.
 See below for Maven example.
-- Enable jaxb-format-plugin by giving "-Xformat" on the XJC command line, followed by "-formatter=<formatter class>" and optionally "-method=<method name>". <formatter class> is the fully qualified name of a utility class used to format an instance according to a given expression.
+- Enable jaxb-format-plugin by giving "-Xformat" on the XJC command line, followed by "-formatter=<formatter class>" and optionally one of the other options explained below. <formatter class> is the fully qualified name of a utility class used to format an instance according to a given expression.
 This utility class does not need to implement a specific interface, but it must have a public one-argument constructor "C(String expression)" taking a given formatting expression as its single argument, and it must have a public instance method "format(Object instance)", which is called to actually